cleph01/it-osticket-ticketing-system/ticket-lifecycle-examples.md

     -   **Observe that you can no longer make changes to it.**
          -   **Overview:** This highlights the difference between viewing a ticket and having the ability to modify it, even after gaining department access.

----

-## Ticket Resolution and Communication

--   **Action:**

-    -   **Solve all of the tickets.**
-        -   **Overview:** This emphasizes the completion of the ticket lifecycle, including providing solutions and closing the tickets.

--   **Explanation:**

-    -   **Explain in most ticketing systems (probably this one too) there is an email capability so every time you update the ticket, the user gets a copy and they can respond.**

-        -   **Overview:** This highlights the importance of communication within a ticketing system, where updates are often automatically communicated to the end-user via email, enabling seamless interaction and feedback.

----

-## Real-World Ticket Intake

--   **Explanation:**

-    -   **Explain ticket intake IRL:**

-        -   **Sometimes tickets get created via phone, chat app, email, web form, or maybe even you run into someone in your hall or they roll up on you at your desk.**
-            -   **Overview:** This provides a realistic perspective on how support requests originate in various real-world scenarios, not just through a web form.

-        -   **A lot of the time people will randomize you and try to get you to fix stuff on the spot.
-It’s fine to fix things on the spot, but generally speaking, you want to create tickets for EVERYTHING you do. (metrics are important)**
-            -   **Overview:** This emphasizes the importance of documenting all support activities, even those resolved immediately, for tracking, reporting, and performance metrics.

 <br />